Aqua-0/TrpfdUpdater/README.md

 ## Tips
 - Paths must match game internals **exactly** (slashes and case matter per game rules).
 - Keep **Game Root** and **Romfs Root** different: `Game Root = ModPackRoot`, `Romfs Root = ModPackRoot/romfs`.
-- Do **not** ship base game files.
-Only ship your modified `data.trpfd` and your loose assets.
-- If you use a loader that requires `romfs/arc/data.trpfd`, put the file there—app auto-detects both layouts.

 ---

 ## Troubleshooting
 - **“value cannot be an empty string (path)”** – one of the roots is blank/invalid; set both roots, or run **Export TRPFD to CSV** after pressing **Test configuration** (if present) to verify detection.
-- **UI freeze when listing** – use **Export TRPFD to CSV** instead of logging tens of thousands of rows.
-- **Single-file EXE** – not supported with FlatSharp runtime codegen; ship non-single-file or use precompiled serializers.

 ## Credits
 - Trinity Mod Loader / GFTool — research inspiration on TR archives.